 Refers to the possession of a currently valid transit pass.
-Transit passes are categorised by length of use (i.e., daily, weekly, monthly and annual) and the issuing transit authority (e.g., TTC and GO Transit).
-Use the automated look- up which lists all transit passes in the survey area.
+Transit passes are categorized by length of use (i.e., daily, weekly, monthly and annual) and the issuing transit authority (e.g., TTC and GO Transit).
+Use the automated look-up which lists all transit passes in the survey area.
+In the case of the new transferable Metropass, and a person questions whether "use" of the pass constitutes "having" one, the answer is yes.